 Newbie: An operator with less than three years service.
 Maybe an Extra Board Operator or veteran with an attitude.
 This post is for you.

-So many times when I get a bus in the yard for my PM shift, I can tell it has been driven earlier that day.
+So many times when I pre-trip a bus for my PM shift, I can tell it has been driven earlier that day.
 There's trash all around the operator's seat, scattered throughout the vehicle.
-Perhaps you think service workers pick up after you following your early morning run, but no. When you return a bus to any garage mid-day, chances are it will be a PM Operator's office until well past midnight.
-We have to pre-trip yo messy ass.
-Do you ever empty the garbage pail?
-Scout the bus for Lost & Found items?
-Evidently not, many of you.
+Perhaps you think service workers pick up after you following your early morning run, but no. That happens at night after I drop the bus into the yard.
+When you return a bus to any garage mid-day, chances are it will be a PM Operator's office until well past midnight.
+We have to clean up after yo messy ass.
+Please clean up if only to show respect for those who follow you.

 * * * * *

 Always wave to a passing operator.
+It's a long-lived tradition of respect for your co-workers.

 If you come upon a bus with 4-ways flashing, stop to check if that brother or sister is okay.
+The operator might be dealing with a stressful situation with help minutes away.
+Look out for one another.
+How would you feel if you were them?

 Check your run's reroute sheet to make sure you understand what's going on.
 Never assume where you park is acceptable; you might block another's vision or create a safety hazard.
+Always be aware of your surroundings, and how your bus is positioned.
+Think of other operators first, even if you have to pee like a race horse.
+It all boils down to respect for your fellow operators, and the safety of others.

 * * * * *